Tehnikus/Helium/README.md

 5. Cart does not expose any links or content to Google bot so does not interfrer with SEO results.
 6. Shows products number on favicon in browser (Facebook-like message counter) so the customer will not forget to finish checkut.
 ### Sliders
 As for me, sliders are kind of antipattern in modern design, but sometimes they are the only way to introduce product, attract attention and engage users, and also sqeeze a lot of products in relatively small space.
-So I created really neat slider, that comlies SEO, does not hide content, responsive without media queries (yeah, that's possible), relies on browser native features, supports touch and inertial scrolling and initializes for couple of milliseconds.
+So I created really neat slider, that complies SEO, does not hide content, responsive without media queries (yeah, that's possible), relies on browser native features, supports touch and inertial scrolling and initializes for couple of milliseconds.
 Used to display product lists like:
 - Viewed products
 - Featured products